Monday, December 01, 2025

 The column

-The statues of the Korean War Memorial represent a platoon on patrol, drawn from branches of the armed forces; fourteen of the figures are from the U.S. Army, three are from the Marine Corps, one is a Navy Corpsman, and one is an Air Force Forward Air Observer.
+The monument includes 19 statues.
+They represent a platoon on patrol, drawn from branches of the armed forces; fourteen of the figures are from the US Army, three are from the Marine Corps, one is a Navy Corpsman, and one is an Air Force Forward Air Observer.
 They are dressed in full combat gear, dispersed among strips of granite and juniper bushes which represent the rugged terrain of Korea.
+In 2022, a granite wall was added to the Korean War Memorial.
+The wall lists the names of 36,634 Americans, along with 7,174 South Koreans who died under US command.
+It has been controversial due to its inscriptions.
+Supposedly many names were omitted or misspelled.

 Larger than life

-The World War II Memorial wasn't dedicated until 2004 (by George W. Bush).
+The World War II Memorial opened to the public on April 29, 2004 and was dedicated a month later by President George W. Bush.
 It is the largest of the memorials on the National Mall.
-It consists of 56 granite pillars, representing the US states and territories.
+The memorial consists of 56 granite pillars, representing the US states and territories.
 There are two arches for the Atlantic and Pacific theaters.
 There is also a reflecting pool and Freedom Wall.
+The location of the memorial was controversial because it occupies prime real estate between the Washington Monument and the Lincoln Memorial.

 Dedicated May 29, 2004